bjks10/RPC/README.md

 * Trace plot figure of β (betas.png)
 * Dendrogram plot from Posterior pairwise label switching step (dendrogram.png)
 * Heat map comparison side-by-side plots of predicted deviations by subpopulation and actual deviations by subpopulation.
 (G_deviations.png)
+These results are stored in /Expected_Output for reference.

 ## Authors
 **Briana Stephenson**, Amy Herring, Andrew Olshan